 This is just one more lesson about how nobody wins in Afghanistan, not even the Afghans.
 Karzai’s brother is a drug dealer on the level of “kingpin.”
-He’s also the only guy holding Kandahar, the most important city in the south.
+A san diego drug crimes attorney reveals that Karzai’s brother is also the only guy holding Kandahar, the most important city in the south.
 Therefore, the evidence that he’s a heroin-making machine has to be reduced to the level of unsubstantiated rumors.
 This also means immunity for anyone in his organization that does a good job for him.
 Should someone be on the outs with the President’s brother, he’ll likely get handed over to the police in a significant ceremony.
 Until then, the biggest dealer in Afghanistan will go untouched.

 What about the provincial governors, many of whom are big dealers in their own right?
 Well, they’re doing what they can to keep their provinces together.
 The US is caught in a quandry: it must choose whether to fight the drugs in Afghanistan or to fight the Taliban.
 To be sure, the Taliban forces in Afghanistan are dealing in drugs for their own purposes, but nowhere on the level the Afghan government is dealing.